soliantconsulting/SoliantEntityAudit/README.md

 Revisions pool all audited entities into revision buckets.
 Each bucket contains the revision entity for each audited record in a transaction.

 Auditing is done in it's own transaction after a flush has been performed.
-Auditing takes three flushes in one transaction to complete.
+Auditing takes two flushes in one transaction to complete.

 Install